FyZyX/cabinets/README.md

 ## Protocol Configuration

-Some storage platform protocols may require some configuration parameters to be set before they can be used.
-Each `Cabinet` subclass can expose a `set_configuration(**config)` classmethod to take care of any required initial setup.
+Some storage platform protocols may require additional configuration parameters to be set before they can be used.
+Each `Cabinet` subclass can expose a `set_configuration(**config)` class method to take care of any required initial setup.

 ```python
 from cabinets.cabinet.s3 import S3Cabinet